Wharfe And Worth, Our Rivers…

 I live on the Worth and I swim in the Wharfe, both are beautiful rivers, both flow from the Pennine moors above through steep sided valleys.
 The Worth is a tributary of the Aire, which goes on to flow parallel to the Wharfe through the industrial heart of West Yorkshire.
 The first cotton mill built in Yorkshire still stands by the river Worth in Keighley.

-It will be a series of wonderful events and workshops!
 Together with other river-loving creatives we’ll inspire environmental action, celebrate local histories, create exciting and vibrant work, and contribute to cultural regeneration in Keighley and Ilkley.
-Along the way we’ll develop connections and harness the knowledge of partner Ilkley Clean River Group to develop a campaigning group for the Aire catchment.
-Ilkley Clean River Group campaigned successfully for Wharfe at Ilkley and worked with Yorkshire Water on the river which became the first stretch of river in UK to be awarded bathing status.
+Along the way we’ll develop connections and harness the knowledge of partners Ilkley Clean River Group and Aire Rivers Trust to develop a campaigning group for the middle Aire catchment.
+Ilkley Clean River Group campaigned successfully for Wharfe at Ilkley and worked with Yorkshire Water on the river which became the first stretch of river in the UK to be awarded bathing status.
 We’ll start a campaigning group for the Aire.

 This is a start.
-I want the same for the all rivers, as outlined in The Universal Declaration Of The Rights of Rivers but I’ll start here in Keighley with the Worth and the Aire!
+I want the same for the all rivers, as outlined in The Universal Declaration Of The Rights of Rivers but I’ll start here in West Yorkshire with the Worth and the Aire!

-Workshops are an integral part of my creative process… love teaching, and facilitating others to connect to their landscape through art, with mindful observation and expressive journaling and painting techniques.
+Workshops are an integral part of my creative process… I love teaching, and facilitating others to connect to nature and their landscape through art, with mindful observation and expressive journaling and painting techniques.

 I run workshops independently and with local organisations to encourage people to get outside and enjoy their local area, whether that is out on the moors, down by the river, or in town.
 I believe this helps them to feel more invested in their place, and more likely to want to help take care of it.
 Fly tipping, pollution and neglect can make some local places seem unpleasant and even scary, but a little work together can transform them and grow pride and enjoyment and community connection.

 Art is a brilliant way to develop observation skills and to encourage people to slow down.
-I’m looking forward to partnering with Keighley Town Council, Keighley Creative, Get Out More CIC and Aire Rivers Trust and River Worth Friends by the Worth at Damems to really embed this philosophy.
+I’m looking forward to partnering with Keighley Town Council, Keighley Creative, Get Out More CIC and Aire Rivers Trust by the Worth at Damems to really embed this philosophy.

 My creative partners